RafiASKing/tiketa-app/docs/system-overview.md

 Standalone helper mirroring `flask reset-db`.
 Useful when Flask CLI is not configured; simply runs `db.drop_all()` followed by `db.create_all()`.

 ### `generate_schedule.py`
-* Purges past showtimes by setting `is_archived=True` for slots starting before today (`time.min`).
+* Purges past showtimes by setting `is_archived=True` for slots whose UTC start time has elapsed.
 * For the next `days` (default 3), checks **per movie + day** if any live showtime exists.
-If none, it creates a fresh batch using parity rules and a starting time of 07:00 local.
+If none, it creates a fresh batch using parity rules and a starting time of 06:00 Asia/Jakarta.
 * Returns counts of purged and created records; prints summary when run standalone.
 * Intended for cron/Task Scheduler to keep the schedule rolling without restarting the web server.

-> ⚠️ Because showtimes created during seeding use Asia/Jakarta timezone-aware datetimes, ensure the database engine handles timezone consistently.
-SQLite stores them as strings; PostgreSQL will normalise to UTC while preserving offsets.
+> ⚠️ All showtimes are stored as naive UTC datetimes.
+Always convert incoming Asia/Jakarta times with the helper utilities before persisting, and localize retrieved values prior to user display to avoid off-by-one-day errors.

 ---